-Serve chilled in glasses and accompanied by some chips from yucca, plantains or cornmeal, what ever you like.
+Serve chilled in glasses and accompanied by some yucca, plantain or cornmeal chips from yucca - what ever you like.

-Shrimp are really great.
-Even as I usually saute them or cook them in water for a few seconds, they are one of the most versatile ingredients.
+Camarones (shrimp) are really great.
+I usually saute them or cook them in water for a few seconds, they are one of the most versatile ingredients.

 In combination with different sauces and salads they make great starters.
 Patties from fresh corn combined with shrimp and cucumber salsa is one of my favorites, shrimp ceviche is worth to be tasted.
 Papaya and shrimp

 with a sauce from home made fresh cheese on some greens ...